shrutisharma27/7targets-docs/_posts/2020-01-23-assistant-nurturing.md

 Some fine points to note what the Assistant does for proper Nurturing.
 - Assistant will try and `optimize the time to send the emails` based on the time the email is typically read by the lead.
 - Assistant will `not send the email when the lead is Out of Office`.
 Assistant can read and understand the Out of office emails and changes the next email send time appropriately to avoid sending any emails when the lead is Out of office
-- Assistant will write small emails and all the success stories, testimonials, etc from the Nurturing Table int he email as *PS:* section
+- Assistant will write `small emails and add one of the success stories`, testimonials, etc from the Nurturing Table in the email as *PS:* section
 - Assistant can put the Cold/Warm and Processed leads on `Long Term Nurturing`.
-This schedule to use for this Long Term Nurturing is configurable via Preferences.
+The schedule to use for this Long Term Nurturing is configurable via Preferences.

 ## Copy to Assistant
 Ability to copy an existing Nurturing table from one assistant to another is available on the Nurture page.
 On click of `Copy to Assistant` button you would be presented with list of assistant to pick from.